rokath/trice/docs/TCOBSSpecification.md

 ###  3.3. <a name='FragmentExamples'></a>Fragment Examples

-Sometimes several minimal encodings possible.
-The encoder has than the choice.

 * `xx` represents any non-zero byte
 * `xx xx ...` represents any non-zero equal bytes